Naanga

-Naanga is a 2012 Indian Tamil language film directed by Selva, featuring an ensemble cast of newcomers in the lead roles.
-The film, notably Selva's 25th directorial, revolves around a group of alumni from the 1985 batch of a Tiruchi College, who meet again in 2011.
+Naanga is a 2012 Indian Tamil language film directed by Selvaa, featuring an ensemble cast of newcomers including Nivas, Uday, Vishnupriya and Shivani Bhai alongside Ashwin Raja.
+The film, notably Selva's 25th directorial, revolves around a group of alumni from the 1985 batch of a Tiruchi college, who meet again in 2011.
 It was released on 9 March 2012.

 Plot

 Five college friends reunite after many years to help Devi, one of their friends who has woken up from a coma, get back with her lover, Babu.